7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 Already on Notion Business or higher

-→ Try Notion AI Meeting Notes first, then layer a bot-based tool if you hit limitations
+→ Try Notion AI Meeting Notes first, then layer a bot-based tool if you hit a wall

 If you only compare feature lists, every meeting transcription tool looks the same.
-What actually moves the needle in daily operation is:
+What actually moves the needle in day-to-day use is:

 • Whether you have the option to skip the bot entirely

-When you're not sure, the lowest-risk path is to start with Qureco's free tier for recording, then take Pro's first month free to see the AI notes and Notion integration in your own meetings.
-No credit card required for the Pro trial; if it doesn't fit, just keep using the free recording.
+When you're not sure, the lowest-risk path is to start with Qureco's free tier for recording, then take Pro's first month free to see the AI notes and Notion integration on your own real meetings.
+No card required for the Pro trial; if it doesn't fit, you keep the free recording either way.
 Nothing to lose.

-The point of this article is simple: by the time you finish reading, you should be down to one or two tools to actually try next.
+The point of this article is simple: by the time you finish reading, you should be down to one or two tools to actually try.
 Pick the one that fits your meetings, and stop second-guessing.

 Qureco